simonmichael/hledger_site/index.md

    And it is licensed under **[GNU GPLv3][gpl]**, providing the strongest guarantee that you will always have the right to run, inspect, modify, or share it.

-And here are some limitations, currently:
+And here are some current limitations:

 - The "GUIs" are minimalist; there is no rich polished GUI at the level of Quicken/Quickbooks.